7 of the Best Canal Walks in West Yorkshire

 The Colne Valley Canal Walk

-There are no hills to climb on the 8-mile Colne Valley Canal Walk, just easygoing towpaths taking you past industrial relics and through glorious countryside.
-Start at the Aspley Marina and take the Huddersfield Broad Canal towpath to Milnsbridge.
-Cross the weir as the canal goes over the River Colne before you pass Titanic Mills, head into Slaithwaite and walk along Sparth Reservoir.
-Check out the views over Marsden and the hills beyond, then finish at Standedge Tunnel – the highest, longest and deepest canal tunnel in Britain.
+It might be 8-miles-long but there are no hills to climb on the Colne Valley Canal Walk, just easygoing towpaths that lead you past industrial relics and through glorious countryside.
+It starts at Aspley Marina, before you take the Huddersfield Broad Canal towpath to Milnsbridge.
+Crossing the weir over the canal as it flows across the River Colne will bring you to Titanic Mills before you reach Slaithwaite and walk along the Sparth Reservoir.
+The views over Marsden and the hills beyond are some of our favourites in the region, but you’ll have to peel yourself away to reach the finish at Standedge Tunnel – the highest, longest and deepest canal tunnel in Britain.

 The walk starts at St Andrew’s Road, Aspley Basin, Huddersfield, West Yorkshire, HD1 6SD.
 Check out the route.